clasp - The Apps Script CLI

 Now you have downloaded the project in your current directory.
 Use your favorite editor to view the contents of Code.gs (an empty function).

-Now that you're able to clone a project, let's learn how to pull and push files.
-We'll walk you through the steps to edit on the cloud via script.google.com and pull to locally to your computer.
-Let's open the script in the cloud:
+Now that you're able to clone a project, you can learn how to pull and push files.
+This section walks through the steps to edit on the cloud using script.google.com and pull locally to your computer.
+Open the script in the cloud:

 Now that we're on the online editor, we'll edit some code online that we'll later fetch using clasp.

-To create a new Apps Script file, at the left of the editor next to Files, click Add a file add a file > Script.
+To create a new Apps Script file, at the left of the editor next to Files, click Add a file Icon to add a new file> Script.
 Enter the name utils/strings.
 In the newly created file, utils/strings.gs, replace the code with the following:

 var world = "世界";